Research Fellow in Human Factors

 Autonomous systems such as drones, self-driving cars and robots will become a familiar feature of our social environment as technologies develop.
 As part of this multidisciplinary research programme, the 2 year human-machine interface project recognises the tendency for Autonomous Systems security properties to generate adaptive behaviours, particularly around human machine control issues.
 Behavioural influences when interacting with autonomous systems will be investigated in order to understand the potential impact on system security.
 In particular, the research programme will explore behavioural adaptation under security breaches both in the field and laboratory.
 The successful candidate will investigate how unintended behaviours could have negative effects on safety and security.
 Questions such as ‘how do behaviours change with repeated exposure to an autonomous vehicle and how might these changes affect human responses to requests for the vehicle to take over?’ will be investigated.
 As Research Fellow you will be responsible for developing new assessments to profile these adaptive behaviours to develop protocols and standards for autonomous systems that are more secure.

-You will be educated to doctoral level in a relevant subject and have experience of management research using both qualitative and quantitative methods.
+You will be educated to doctoral level in a relevant subject (with a degree in Psychology or Psychology as a major component), and have experience of management research using both qualitative and quantitative methods.
 With excellent communication skills, you will have expertise in human factors and a background in analysing large data sets would be an advantage.
 You will also have a developing track record of publishing in high quality journals.
 Further information can be found here.

 In return, the successful applicant will have exciting opportunities for career development in this key position, and to be at the forefront of world leading research and education, joining a supportive team and environment.